-The proposed Project would pass by the City of Corona's Butterfield Park and Stagecoach Park but would not be located within their boundaries.
+The proposed Project would not pass by the City of Corona's Butterfield Park or Stagecoach Park nor be located within their boundaries.
 The proposed Project would not impede public access to existing park and open space areas.
 Due to the nature of the proposed use (trail construction), the proposed Project is not anticipated to result in any significant impacts to existing neighborhood, regional parks, or recreational facilities, and no mitigation measures are required.